maxdarque/prisma-docker/README.md

 - Make sure you have Docker installed
 - Save the [`docker-compose.yml`](./docker-compose.yml) file
 - Create your `.env` file.
 You can use [`.env.example`](./.env.example) as a template
+- `SQL_INTERNAL_DATABASE` needs to be set to `graphcool`.
+I think it might be an internal db used by prisma and the name of the db is not related to your db name in AWS

 **Note** When creating your `.env` file, do not use double quotes (`"`).
 Especially on the DB_HOST because they cause a `java.net.UnknownHostException` error.